 How big is your boat?
 Will I get seasick?

 The Victoria Star, which goes between Bellingham and Friday Harbor through the San Juan Islands, is 100 feet long and licensed for 149 passengers.
 Since we only operate during the summer months, when the weather is nice and winds aren’t too strong, the water is usually calm.
 Also, our cruises go through the protected waters of the San Juan Islands, so there is very little open water that we are going through and the islands provide a natural buffer from the elements.
 It is very rare for people to get seasick on our cruises.

 We would like to rent one of your boats for a private party, event or dinner cruise.
 Can we?

 Yes you can!
-All three of our vessels are available for private charters.
+All four of our vessels are available for private charters.
 With capacities of 49, 66, 126 and 149 passengers, they’re perfect for lunch or dinner cruises, birthdays, weddings and wedding receptions, sunset and cocktail cruises, company parties, reunions and much more.
-We can also take you out to islands not serviced by the Washington State Ferries with our new water taxi boat called the Osprey, such as Sucia, Matia and Stuart Islands.
+We can also take you out to islands not serviced by the Washington State Ferries with our water taxi boat called the Osprey, such as Sucia, Matia and Stuart Islands.
 For more information, please visit our Private Parties page, or give us a call at 1-800-443-4552.

 Do you use locally-sourced food and beverages aboard your vessels?